Mina (German singer)

 Mina (born 4 October 1993) is a German pop musician who became famous because of a video at the online portal MyVideo which was watched by four million viewers.

 Biography

 Mina was born in Munich, where she attended a private school.
 When she was 13 years old, she went to a music studio in Augsburg where she recorded the song "How The Angels Fly"'.
 This song peaked at #24 of the German music charts.
 After that, she produced a music video for the song which reached high popularity at the video portals of MyVideo and YouTube, resulting in a recording contract with Warner Music.

 Her first album was released on 14 December 2007 and was called Learn To Fly.
 It peaked at #77 in the German album charts.

 Her single "I will Not Let You Down" appeared on the German soundtrack release of the movie Juno.

-Since May 2008 Mina hosts the show mädchen.tv, the TV format of the youth magazine of the same name.
+Since May 2008, Mina has hosted the show mädchen.tv, the TV format of the youth magazine of the same name.